nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 28
 00:01:44,993 --> 00:01:50,188
-[SPEAKER_03]: Well, you can spoof emails and you can fake what your address is.
+[SPEAKER_03]: Well, you can like spoof emails and you can like fake what your address is and send emails.

 29
 00:01:50,268 --> 00:01:50,852